Quirinus/Zippyshare-batch-download-PHP-cURL/README.md

 - re-download files if size doesn't match (give an optional argument for it, that overrides the overwrite argument)
 - format log to make it actually easy to read
 - check and note which PHP version and libraries this script uses (I'm running it on Windows 7 with: ApacheFriends XAMPP Version 5.6.3 which uses PHP 5.6.3 (VC11 X86 32bit thread safe) + PEAR, Apache 2.4.4, libraries: glob, curl...)
+- make it constantly check a specified file for a 1 or 0 value. in case it's 0, stop running the script after finishing the current download.
 - add arbitrarily nested arrays of folder/links, along with support to specify download start/end folder/link indexes by having them nested like the folder/link array
 - optimize code (eg. remove various preg matches if it can be done by quicker functions, maybe a faster approach than using the glob function, refactor some code...)
 - increase the dl timeout according to the dl speed, only if script execution time isn't set to 0 (infinite)